aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 JavaScript then transfers the selected files sequentially into a private, randomly named session.
 This is an implementation detail rather than a manual one-file-at-a-time workflow: it provides per-file progress and avoids sending a several-hundred-megabyte multipart request.
+A visible **Cancel upload** action aborts the current browser transfer, tombstones the server session against a concurrent upload request, and immediately deletes every FITS already received for that run.
 Additional upload safeguards are:

 - only uncompressed `.fit`, `.fits`, and `.fts` names are accepted;
 - the mandatory first FITS `SIMPLE` card is checked before admission;